 CV tip 2 – The ideal CV format

-This is not an essay – or a autobiography – recruiters spend less than a minute scanning each CV.
+This is not an essay – or an autobiography – recruiters spend less than a minute scanning each CV.
 Just long enough to notice any spelling mistakes and form a hasty judgement.
-Maximum length for a CV is 2 A4 pages- which translates to: 1 A4 page only.
-Here are the 4 simple tricks to an employer friendly and single pager CV!
+The maximum length for any CV is 2 A4 pages- which translates to: 1 A4 page only.
+Here are the 4 simple tricks to create an employer friendly and single pager CV!

 - Appropriate font, don’t pick something gimmicky or too calligraphic – no word art.
 Yes, you can use colour but make sure it still looks smart when printed in black and white.

 - It can be easily opened and viewed by the recruiter, they will not waste time trying to open it.
-Maybe just even save as PDF – foolproof – works every time – UNLESS ASKED differently!
+To be safe just save it as a PDF – foolproof and works every time – UNLESS ASKED otherwise!

-- Logically structure your CV, the most traditional format is with information given by most recent achievements first.
+- Logically structure your CV, the most traditional format is to give information about your most recent achievements first.

 CV tip 3 – Making use of every little space on your CV

 You have a single page, so it’s essential that the most space is given to directly relevant information – your skills, experiences and personal details.
-Use short punchy paragraphs or snappy bullet points (no longer than a line and a half) for your skills or achievements to easily highlight where you match and excel.
-Make it simple for recruiters to see that you meet their minimum requirements, and exceed them.
+Use short punchy paragraphs or snappy bullet points – no longer than a line and a half – for your skills or achievements, in order to easily highlight where you match the job and what you excel at.
+Make it easy for recruiters to see that you meet their minimum requirements, and exceed them.

 Save space by not including;

-- A photo- on a printed CV it will take up vital space, and they won’t need it if you have a photo on your Magnet.me account – obviously.
+- A photo- on a printed CV it will take up vital space, and they won’t need it if you have a photo on your Magnet.me account – ofcourse.